 Single-Directional: A type of restraint that resists a load on one axis in only one direction in tension.

-Tension Only: A type of restraint that resists a load on one axis in only tensile direction i.e. seismic cable restraint.
+Tension Only: A type of restraint that resists a load on one axis in only the tensile direction, i.e., seismic cable restraint.

 REFERENCED STANDARDS

-Standards shall be applied consistent with the specific edition of the code(s) for which the Evaluation Report is prepared unless otherwise approved by UES.
+Standards shall be applied consistently with the specific edition of the code(s) for which the Evaluation Report is prepared unless otherwise approved by UES.

 International Code Council (ICC)